sensu/sensu-docs/content/sensu-go/6.2/operations/deploy-sensu/generate-certificates.md

 If your organization has existing PKI for certificate issuance, you can adapt the suggestions in this guide to your organization's PKI.

-Recommended practices for deploying and maintaining production PKI can be complex and case-specific, so recommended practices are not included in the scope of this guide.
+Recommended practices for deploying and maintaining production PKI can be complex and case-specific, so they are not included in the scope of this guide.

 ## Issue certificates